RiftValleySoftware/basalt/plugins/places/README.md

     *Floating-Point Decimal Value.* This is a value for a radius (not diameter) circle around the given longitude and latitude.
 It is in Kilometers.
     If the resource is "fuzzy," it is possible that the long/lat shown by the resource (which is deliberately inaccurate) may be outside the radius, but the actual resource location is within the radius.

+- `search_address=`

+    *String.* If the server is set up for geocoding, then this can be used instead of `search_longitude` and `search_latitude` (you still need `search_radius`, though).
+It can contain an address that will be sent to Google for geocoding.
+    This is likely to only be available to logged-in users, although it is possible for the server to be configured to allow all users to use the facility.

 **String Searches**
 These searches allow you to specify a simple case-insensitive string value for the indicated resource column.
 You can use SQL-style wildcards (%) in the strings.
 Not specifying a value, but specifying the parameter name and equals sign indicates that the indicated field MUST be empty.
 Not specifying a field at all indicates that the value of that field is not considered in the search.
 These are actual string matches.
 They do not do an address lookup, and resources that don't have long/lat can be returned in these searches.